solana-labs/solana-program-library/heap-storage/example/README.md

-This is example Solana program to show how to use heap-program
+This is example Solana program to show how to use heap-storage

 ### Build and test for program compiled natively
 ```